RuihanJin/MapGeneration/README.md

 <img src="images/xeric.png"    alt="Example #3" width="600" height="400">
 <img src="images/frigid.png"   alt="Example #4" width="600" height="400">

-The latitude range of the generated map can be adjusted by modifying the `min_latitude` and `max_latitude` parameters..
+The latitude range of the generated map can be adjusted by modifying the `min_latitude` and `max_latitude` parameters.
 Besides, more parameters are available for adjusting map generation.

 ## References